Updated on 22 Jun, 2023

 Now, add rules for the above mentioned ports.

-Also add the port TCP 38081 for managing services like live sessions, firewall, and site-to-site tunneling.
+Also add the port TCP 38081 for managing services like live sessions, firewalls, and site-to-site tunneling.

-Now the server is created.
-You will need to add newly created server to your UTunnel account and deploy UTunnel services.
-For that, login to the UTunnel dashboard, navigate to Server tab and click on Create Server button.
+Now that the server has been created, you will need to add the newly created server to your UTunnel account and deploy UTunnel services.
+For that, login to the UTunnel dashboard and click on the Create button under the Create an Access Gateway section.

 sudo mkdir /utunnel && cd /utunnel